University Park IRB

 What is the typical turn around time?

 All iStar applications are reviewed in the order received.
-Review time is dependent upon the number of studies in queue, but is approximately 5-10 working days for expedited or exempt submissions.
+Applications should be submitted at least 1 month prior to the intended research start date.
+Review time is dependent on the number of studies in queue.
+The IRB strives to initiate review of all submissions with 5-10 working days.
 Full-Board studies are reviewed, per the IRB meeting schedules.

 What is the difference between Expedited and Exempt?